rand00/conntest/README.md

 other instances of itself, either via `TCP` or `UDP`.
 You specify which ports to listen/connect to, and which stats to collect.
 It automatically reconnects when the connection is lost, so you can e.g. take down an instance and reconfigure it via CLI.

+An important aspect is that each `conntest` unikernel is connected via a single connection only - which is used in turn for the different tests.
+This allows you to simulate how your production-unikernels will be connected.

 ### Usecases
 * Testing that your networking setup works - e.g. when you use  bridges, `TAP` devices, `NAT`, firewall rules etc.
 * Testing the connection-stats between different servers, MirageOS compilation-targets and network-stacks.
-  * This can e.g. be useful if you plan to rearrange where/how your unikernel instances are run.
+  * This can e.g. be useful:
+    * if you plan to rearrange where/how your unikernel instances are run
+    * if you compare performance of different backends
 * Stress-testing connections by sending lots of data to/from several instances at the same time.
 * Playing around with distributed unikernel setups.

-### Work in progress
+### Features
+* Connect with as many `conntest` servers/clients as you want.
+* `TCP` protocol supported, with custom packet format.
+* Live updated CLI output via the `notty` library.
+* Enable/disable (two-way) bandwidth-monitoring per connection.
+* Choose packet-size when bandwidth-monitoring.
+* Latency monitoring (calculated as half the roundtrip time).
+* Choose between other CLI UIs - currently `notty` and `log` (`log` doesn't show stats for now, just logs packets).

+### To do
-* Full `UDP` support - `TCP` will be done first
+* `UDP` support
-* A `notty` CLI UI (via `mirage-console`) listing connections and their stats
-  * But having the possibility of choosing a simple logging output
 * Show stats:
-  * bandwidth
-  * latency
   * lost packets (`UDP`)
   * packets out of order (`UDP`)
+* Show stats via alternative simple textual output.
+This is useful if you run your unikernel via e.g. `albatross` which currently splits console output on newlines.
+* (maybe) Add structured data logging output, which can be used to graph the stats after running.
+  If this feature is useful to you, make an issue, and we'll discuss how this should work.

 ### Suggest features!
 If you find this unikernel useful, but it's e.g. missing some stats that you are interested in - then make an issue/PR (: